aaps/MCmotions/README.md

 * update this readme to include all the changes  (already in there, so good)

+* in minecraft import is the functionality that will translate uuid to player name etc. this should be done in the lister and will have to be done in sutch a way that it wont send to many requests to the mojang server !

 #ToDo:
-* more cleaning

-* coloborate/dev some on MCprep to get it to do textures, so i dont have to.
+* build me a calibration/testing world on a pi3, with all blocks and configs. ####

 * posibility to render world in different scales ###

+* lets see if i can implement the fences. ##

 * posibility to give world mats different names like: the mat number or matnumber:meta ##

-* lets see if i can implement the fences. ##

-* there is a bug in the stairs placement in case of corner stairs

 * implement the right doors shapes and positions. #

-* the chunkparser is using far more mem than i guess is needed, this was after the refactoring so i guess im saving double info, this should go

-* build me a calibration/testing world on a pi3, with all blocks and configs. ####
+* there is a bug in the stairs placement in case of corner stairs #

+* the addon for blender MCsimple to make models, needs some love as well. #

+* more cleaning

+* coloborate/dev some on MCprep to get it to do textures, so i dont have to.

 * perhaps check the spelling in the code, it will work but loos sloppy.

 * split out the placement of mobs/entitys and the movement of them in a seperate class !

 2

 explain the mctricky role in the steps to run this !

-in minecraft import is the functionality that will translate uuid to player name etc. this should be done in the lister and will have to be done in sutch a way that it wont send to many requests to the mojang server !

 See that the minecraftimport users will have some usefull text messages avalable like current version and a github release, etc